By Tracy Achen

 Since there are so many different things that can go wrong in a home, I am providing some good resources that offer information on how to do home repairs yourself.

-Dare to Repair and Dare to Repair, Replace & Renovate (#ad) - These are the Do-it-Herself guide written specifically for women to help them fix almost everything around the house.
+Dare to Repair and Dare to Repair, Replace & Renovate (#ad) - These are the Do-it-Herself guides written specifically for women to help them fix almost everything around the house.
 (As an Amazon Associate I earn from qualifying purchases)

-By tackling those little home repairs, you'll not only save money but build your confidence in the process.
+By tackling those little home repairs yourself, you'll not only save money but build your confidence in the process.
 The following articles offer more tips on saving money that you may find helpful: